ssajnani/FastackDesktop/README.md

 2) Typing analytics to measure efficiency of information input and increase typing speed
 3) Google Drive and Dropbox functionality
 4) Buttons: Currently everything is through shortcuts which is the intended usage but in the future add buttons for clickability
+5) Analytics on time taken to complete tasks vs predicted time to completion

 ## Development Environment (tested on Windows and MacOS):